nf-core/sarek/docs/usage.md

 patient1,test_sample,test.vcf.gz
 ```

-The `Sarek`-generated `CSV` file is stored under `results/csv/variantcalled.csv` and will automatically be used as an input when specifying the parameter `--step annotation`.
+The Sarek-generated CSV file is stored under `results/csv/variantcalled.csv` and will automatically be used as an input when specifying the parameter `--step annotation`.

 ##### Full samplesheet